jantzeno/fiscal-fox-server/README.md

 ### First Time Running

-After you've cloned the project, run npm install to download the dependencies.
+After you've cloned the project, run `npm install` to download the dependencies.
-Run npm start to run the server.
+Run `npm run start` to start the server.

 ## Setup and Install